WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/technical/2022-01-04-flashing-the-jetson-agx-xavier.md

 Apologies for the small amount of documentation in this guide.
 If this is done again, this guide will be updated with more information.

 {% include note.html content="This command was only tested on Ubuntu 20.04, but the sdkmanager should theoretically work on other operating systems with some minor changes to the command; for instance, the `-v /dev/bus/usb:/dev/bus/usb` shares the usb drivers between the base operating system to the container and this may be different for another OS." %}

+### Connect the Jetson

+You should then connect the jetson to the workstation (or your computer) with a usb-c cable.
+The usb-c cable should be connected to the front port on the jetson or the side of the jetson with the GPIO pins.
+Then in the docker container input, you should select 'Manual Setup' after logging in and accepting the privacy policy.

 ## Support